nodejs/build/doc/jenkins-guide.md

 example:
 `systemctl restart jenkins-test-digitalocean-ubuntu1804_container-x64-1.service `.

-To "SSH into" a Docker container, first you need to find the container ID by running `docker ps`.
+To SSH into a Docker container, first you need to find the container ID by running `docker ps`.
 Once you have the ID, you can run `docker exec -it CONTAINER_ID /bin/bash`, replacing `CONTAINER_ID` with the appropriate ID.